sbgoleva/Metal_Meta_Analysis_Pipeline/README.md

 Columns are all standardized as part of the pre-QC script output To change in run_metal.sh

     1. script name:
         /data/davis_lab/golevasb/Projects/PNES_PRS/GWAS/METAL_BioVU_UKBBR56_CC/metal_script.sh
     2. log file output:
         /data/davis_lab/golevasb/Projects/PNES_PRS/GWAS/Meta_Analysis_cleaned_ss_absolute_filter_ref_maf/metal_fs_gwas_try.log
     3. sum-stat names.
 Each starts with "PROCESS."
 The number of lines should equal the number of sum-stats to be meta-analyzed
     4. outfile name ("outfile/prefix .tbl") ***make sure a space separates these two*** /data/davis_lab/golevasb/Projects/PNES_PRS/GWAS/Meta_Analysis_cleaned_ss_absolute_filter_ref_maf/metal_fs_gwas_try .tbl
     5. If all summary statistics don’t use the same covariates, then this will in effect act as different transformations to the effect estimates, so use the sample size scheme in Metal to meta-analyze.
        Else, you can use StErr scheme
     6. ***Do not include x-chrom for heritability analysis or in meta-analysis*** The x-chr must be meta-analyzed separately and can be concatonated with the rest of the results for follow-up analysis.

+To run metal script in Unix screen

+    metal /data/davis_lab/golevasb/Projects/PNES_PRS/GWAS/METAL_BioVU_UKBBR56_CC/metal_script.sh > /data/davis_lab/golevasb/Projects/PNES_PRS/GWAS/Meta_Analysis_cleaned_ss_absolute_filter_ref_maf/metal_fs_gwas_try.log

 Post meta-analysis QC steps: